Caregiver Support Programs

 Assisted Living and Senior Care Communities

 Imagine this, the doctor at the hospital tells you that your parent can’t return home.
 The only option is for mom or dad to go home to live with you.
 Shock and panic set in.
-Thoughts of a life disrupted occur.
+Thoughts of life disrupted occur.
 Where will mom or dad live?
 In your extra bedroom?

 It may be likely that this recommendation is not an overnight revelation.
-You’ve been watching the change in health of your parent and had no idea how to approach a care discussion.
+You’ve been watching the change in the health of your parent and had no idea how to approach a care discussion.
 You knew something was wrong but were afraid to speak up.

 Vision may be so poor that looking in the mirror is pointless.
-The appearance of your once smartly dressed parent is embarrassing.
-Mention of these concerns may result in acknowledgement or violent denials and refusals.
+The appearance of a once smartly dressed parent is embarrassing.
+Mention of these concerns may result in acknowledgment or violent denials and refusals.

 Poor walking ability, balance, and gait results in potential falls.
 Some older adults who fall and break a hip die within a year.
 Many cannot return home from the hospital.
 There are many early signs that a loved one needs care.
-The devil is in the details to pay attention to these signs and then to know what questions to ask and what actions to take.
+The devil is in the details to pay attention to these signs and then know what questions to ask and what actions to take.

 How long has this situation occurred without notice?
-Is it possible to reverse?
+Is it possible to reverse it?
 In many cases yes, when care plans and support are put into place immediately.
 Waiting results in a slippery slope to the end.
 By taking action when little concerns are noticed it is possible to prevent more serious care situations.

 Elder Law, Healthcare, and Financial Planning

 While it’s impossible to predict the future in caregiving, it is possible to plan for the unexpected and make contingency plans.
 Life rarely goes as planned.
-Tips, secrets and formulas exist to make the journey easier.
-Old systems of one way communication to receive caregiving support will become a way of the past.
+Tips, secrets, and formulas exist to make the journey easier.
+Old systems of one-way communication to receive caregiving support will become a way of the past.

 You’re in the right place to receive answers and solutions to caregiving problems and aging concerns.
 Let me know how I can help you.